In January of 2017, I walked the Camino de Santiago in Spain past the End of the World to Muxia, the ancient spiritual end of the Camino.

 The harbor at Cee.
 My view for the night and one of the lovelier and more romantic stops on the Way.

 When I finally arrived at the place I was supposed to stay that night, I discovered that my tenuous grasp on the language had failed me and the reservation I’d made earlier in the day that I thought was for a room was for the restaurant, as the hotel was closed for the season.
-The next possible place to stay was 3.5 km further UP the road.
+The next possible place to stay was 3.5 km further up the road.
 When I finally arrived, my fatigue must’ve shown on my face because the elderly man who greeted me put his very grandfatherly arm around me and said in Spanish, “first, you eat, then I’ll take you to the room.”
 Whereupon I was presented with a huge hot bowl of caldo (Galician potato soup) and a basket of fresh baked bread.
+When caldo is good, it’s very very good, and when it’s bad, it’s very very bad.
+This was very very good caldo.

 After I ate, the old man drove me back to the village to this beautiful house, which I had all to myself, filled with soft beds and plush towels and all the hot water, peace and privacy that I could want for.
 Desperately ill though I was, I don’t think I’ve ever felt richer or more blessed than I did at that moment.